Teich Archives Transferred to Newberry Library

 The Newberry Library Acquires World-Famous Collection of 2.5 Million Postcards

 The Curt Teich Postcard Archives Collection, representing a century of American visual myth-making and storytelling, to be transferred from Lake County Discovery Museum over the next six months.

 Through an agreement with the Lake County Forest Preserve District, the Newberry will become the new home of the Curt Teich Postcard Archives Collection, widely regarded as the largest public collection of postcards and related materials in the United States.
 The postcards, about 2.5 million in number, feature a range of subjects and genres: rural vistas and urban skylines, tourist attractions and emergent industries, domestic scenes and global conflicts.
-Standing at the intersection of American commerce and visual culture, they demonstrate the country’s evolving conception of itself—and its place in the world—during the late nineteenth and twentieth centuries.
+Standing at the intersection of American commerce and visual culture, they demonstrate the country’s evolving conception of itself—and its place in the world—during the late 19th and 20th centuries.